visit-dav/visit/src/doc/python_scripting/functions.rst

     Mesh variables define the coordinates and connectivity of a mesh.
     Mesh variables are used by the Label, Mesh and Subset plots.
     Currently there are no built-in expressions that create mesh variables.

+    The function will throw an exception if the list of strings is incorrectly formed, as well as when the number of variable names does not match the number of definitions.

 DefinePythonExpression